Webinars & Onsite Talks

-Understand the different mindsets, how they develop, their impact on potential, how the goal cultures we create influence mindsets, and what we can do to change fixed mindsets to growth mindsets.
+This talk explores the different mindsets, how they develop, their impact on potential, how the goal cultures we create influence mindsets, and what we can do to change fixed mindsets to growth mindsets.

 Managing Stress For Teachers

 This talk is designed to give staff a clear understanding of stress, and the red flags signalling potential burnout.
-It encourages reflection on their current coping strategies and explores the coping strategies which underpin resilience and wellbeing, and what we can do to encourage personal resilience and boost wellbeing.
+It encourages reflection on their individual coping strategies and explores the coping strategies which underpin resilience and wellbeing, and what we can do to encourage personal resilience and boost wellbeing.

 Disclaimer: Registration for this webinar and completing your email details will be taken as an Opt-in to be invited to join our Teen Tips news emails and information updates and an invitation will be sent shortly which you can either accept or decline.